villesci/marine_mada_microclim/README.md

-# marine_mada_microclim
+# Microclimates of a Coastal Reef Zone in Southwestern Madagascar

-Code repository for our preprint characterizing microclimates of coastal reef zones in Madagascar
+Code repository for our preprint characterizing microclimates of coastal reef zones in Madagascar.

+## Contents

+-   `data/`: Raw and processed data files.
+    -   `logger_data/`: temperature logger data from five sites at Salary reef.
+    -   `cop_sst.nc`: NC file of Copernicus SST data at Salary reef.
+-   `scripts/`: R scripts for data processing and analysis.
+    -   `salary_reeftemp.Rmd`: Main analysis script of water temperature data and modeled tide data
+    -   `mada_TMD.ipynb`: Python notebook for downloading and processing tide data from the Tide Model Driver (TMD) for Salary reef.
+        -   We do not include the TPX09 atlas .nc files needed to recreate the tidal analysis due to licensing.
+This can be obtained from <https://www.tpxo.net/tpxo-products-and-registration> ([Egbert,Gary D., and Svetlana Y. Erofeeva.
+"Efficient inverse modeling of barotropic ocean tides."
+Journal of Atmospheric and Oceanic Technology 19.2 (2002): 183-204.](https://doi.org/10.1175/1520-0426%282002%29019%3C0183:EIMOBO%3E2.0.CO;2))